 Buying Hilton Honors points during one of their frequent 100% bonus events can be a very effective way to instantly top-up your account balance for a big redemption.

-Hilton typically offers this bonus a few times a year, and their latest 100% bonus event lasts until May 11, 2021.
+Hilton typically offers this bonus a few times a year, but this 100% bonus event only lasts until July 29, 2021 and has a limited supply of points.
 Let’s have a look at how the promotion works and under what circumstances you might wish to take advantage of it.

 Buy Up to 160,000 Hilton Honors Points with a 100% Bonus